lsst-dm/dmtn-094/index.rst

 * ``X-Auth-Request-Uid: [uid]``

 .. note:: Downstream services may need to rely on some form of header renaming, renaming headers
-          to a variety of values, if the service is unable to accept the default headers.
-This is usually accomplished via reverse proxy configuration in some form.
+          if the service is unable to accept the default headers.
+This is usually accomplished via reverse proxy configuration.

 Sequence Diagrams
 =================